rainbowsend/TIE-GCM-PDAF/README.md

 ## calibration

 ### CALIBRATION%APPLY
-  Enables co-estimation of model parameters.
-The parameters are selected in the `parameters` group.
+  Global switch controlling co-estimation of model parameters.
+The parameters that should be calibrated are selected in the `parameters` group.

   **Type**: logical